 When you think about the security of your business, who are you imagining as the threat?
-Burglars and vandals, great, you’ve got an alarm system and have secured all access points.
-Cyber criminals, you already set up firewalls, antivirus software, and have secured your network.
-What about your employees?
+If it’s burglars and vandals, you’ve got an alarm system and have secured all access points.
+If it’s cyber criminals, you already set up firewalls, antivirus software, and have secured your network.
+What about theft from within the company?
 What are you doing to prevent employee theft?

 Leading corporate security companies say that 25-40% of employees steal from their place of business.
 If those rates weren’t enough, companies are shown to lose about 5% of their total revenue annually due to employee theft.